 Photo 1 : (left) Behind the destruction shows back side of Izumo Taishakyo Shrine, located at 215 N Kukui Street, on the ewa bank of the Nu‘uanu Stream.
 Camera is facing Diamond Head (north/east).
 The shrine's original location was on Leleo Lane.
 The lane no longer exists, and the shrine was relocated in 1962 to its present location as a part of the Kukui Redevelopment Project.

 Photo 2 : (left) Camera at the ewa (west) side of the Nu‘uanu Stream facing Diamond Head (south/east).
-Judging from the angle of the photography Haar may have climbed up the Izumo Taishakyo Shrine.
-Behind the demolition is a two-story building that is still standing, located at on Pauahi Street at Maunakea.
+Judging from the angle of the photograph, Haar may have climbed up on the roof of the Izumo Taishakyo Shrine.
+Behind the demolition is a two-story building that is still standing, located on Pauahi Street at Maunakea.

 Photo 3 : (left) Coffee shop at 1265 River Street and Yamashiro Products at 1257 River Street, seen from across the Nu‘uanu Stream.
 Camera facing Diamond Head/makai (south/east).